Click on the link above for an audio version of the book of Ruth.

-Film: Erin Brockovich (2000)– a film about a courageous woman who goes to great lengths and sacrifice to win compensation from sufferers of industrial negligence.
+Watch the film Erin Brockovich (2000) – a film about a courageous woman who goes to great lengths and sacrifice to win compensation from sufferers of industrial negligence.
 Her intelligence and persistence is like Ruth and Naomi working together.

 Suggested verses for meditation …

 The book of Ruth stands out among several short stories told in the Old Testament.
-This delightful tale must be read alongside stories such as Jonah, Joseph’s suffering in Egypt and the deliverance of Jerusalem at the time when Hezekiah was king, (a story told no less than three times in the scriptures).
+This delightful tale must be read alongside stories such as Jonah, Joseph’s suffering in Egypt and the deliverance of Jerusalem at the time when Hezekiah was king, a story told no less than three times in the scriptures.
 Ruth is a brilliantly crafted literary masterpiece.
-A feminine, womanly story told (probably by a woman) about women in a world of men, violence and tragedy.
-The two characters, Naomi, whose tragic life sets the context for the drama, and Ruth her ‘Cinderella’ daughter-in-law whose love and courage and humble wisdom leads her to developments far beyond her expectations – she, a Moabite foreigner, becomes the grandmother of David, the greatest Jewish king.
-The story of Ruth is a beautiful and moving story of the redemption of tragedy and as such speaks into the one of the deepest questions women and men face; ‘why does God allow suffering?’
+It is a feminine, womanly story told (probably by a woman) about women in a world of men, violence and tragedy.
+The two characters are Naomi, whose tragic life sets the context for the drama, and Ruth, her ‘Cinderella’ daughter-in-law whose love, courage and humble wisdom leads her to developments far beyond her expectations.
+She, a Moabite foreigner, becomes the great-grandmother of David, the greatest Jewish king.
+The story of Ruth is a beautiful and moving story of the redemption of tragedy, and as such speaks into the one of the deepest questions women and men face: ‘why does God allow suffering?’

 From a literary perspective the book follows a conventional structure.
-There are four sections; The tragedy, the development, the action, the outcome.
+There are four sections: the tragedy, the development, the action and the outcome.
 In each part there is a good deal of dialogue.
-Indeed in most of these sections the action is sandwiched between dialogue, and dialogue between the two female characters.
+Indeed, in most of these sections the action is sandwiched between dialogue between the two female characters.
 Dialogue between the men is only recorded in the final part where the outcome is in their hands.
 Here is a Bible book formed by women in a men’s world, and in a violent context at that – placed within the lawless societies of Judges and 1 Samuel.
-Here is new perspective and one that brings peace.
-Out of Naomi’s desperate tragedy, ‘call me bitter’ (1:20), through love and loyalty, humility and courage, and patient wisdom redemption comes until the community final comment; ‘Naomi has a son’ (4:17).
+Here is a new perspective, and one that brings peace.
+Out of Naomi’s desperate tragedy – ‘call me bitter’ (1:20) – through love and loyalty, humility and courage, and patient wisdom, redemption comes until the community finally comment ‘Naomi has a son’ (4:17).